 True to style, she arrived in Ithaca completely prepared for the weather, with a Canada goose coat.
 I didn't even know they sold Canada goose coats in Southern California.
 She loved wearing it and completely embraced winter in upstate New York.
 She also loved wearing the red hats and scarves and other Cornell paraphernalia that alumni and students sent her.
 She was always on the lookout for red clothing, preferably sleeveless dresses, but also red accessories, making sure to choose the proper shade of red-- Cornellian red, not just any shade of red.

-There's a great photo on the university's memorial website showing Beth touring the Ithaca Commons with Senator Kristen Gillibrand and Mayor Sonti Myrick.
+There's a great photo on the university's memorial website showing Beth touring the Ithaca Commons with Senator Kirsten Gillibrand and Mayor Svante Myrick.
 I noticed that Beth was armed with not one, but two red umbrellas, despite the absence of any rain in sight.
 Of course, she had done her homework and was prepared for Ithaca's unpredictable weather shifts later that day.

 Cornell red, a color associated with energy and strength, was the perfect fit for Beth Garrett.
 Beth personified energy and strength in every waking minute of her life, including her battle with cancer these past several months.